 Use the back of a spoon or offset spatula to create soft swirls of frosting on top of the cake.

-No, I would not bother with the extra work of roasting a fresh pumpkin yourself.
+You definitely can, but I would not bother with the extra work of roasting a fresh pumpkin yourself.
 After the sugar and spices have been added, the cake tastes great using pure canned pumpkin.

 No. Pumpkin pie filling already has sugar and spices added to it.
 Use pure pumpkin puree.